Railcraft/Railcraft-Localization/README.md

 You may also notice some stuff like "�r" or "�5".
 These are Minecraft Formatting Tags and are generally used to set the text color and italicize/bold pieces of text.

 More information can be found [here](http://www.minecraftwiki.net/wiki/Formatting_codes).

-### Inheritance
-When adding language variants from the same family, keep in mind that tags are inherited from the parent language.
-This should save you a bit of work if parent/child use the same translation.

-Please be aware that the inheritance tree does not represent reality, and is simply a construct to simplify translations.

-See [en_GB](https://github.com/CovertJaguar/Railcraft-Localization/blob/master/lang/en_GB.lang) for an example of changing just a couple tags and inheriting the rest.

-Inheritance Tree:
-- en_US
- - en_GB
- - de_DE
- - pt_PT
-     - pt_BR
- - es_ES
-     - es_AR
-     - es_MX
-     - es_UY
-     - es_VE
- - ru_RU
- - fr_FR
- - ja_JP
- - it_IT
- - zh_CN
- - no_NO